microsoft/axe-windows/docs/Telemetry.md

 ### Telemetry properties

-Wehn "Scan_Statistics" is sent to `PublishEvent` as the event name, the following items are expected in the properties dictionary:
+When "Scan_Statistics" is sent to `PublishEvent` as the event name, the following items are expected in the properties dictionary:

 Property | Data
 --- | ---